opral/monorepo/README.md

 # Inlang

-Inlang is an open source localization solution for software.
+Inlang is an open source localization solution for software build on top of Mozillas recently released [Fluent localization system](https://projectfluent.org/).

 ## Goal